 Known to be tender and sweet, asparagus cooks very quickly.
 The Romans even coined the phrase ‘faster than cooking asparagus’.
 Shorter cooking times are better to preserve the nutrients.
 Ideally, cooked asparagus should have tender tips, and their stalks, a slight crunch.
 First, prepare by washing and trimming the woody ends of the stalks.
 There are several ways to cook asparagus:

-- you can keep it raw – tender stalks can be sliced with a mandolin for a salad
+- raw – tender stalks can be sliced with a mandolin for a salad

-- boil – bring salted water to a boil, add the asparagus and cook for 2-3 minutes
+- boiled – bring salted water to a boil, add the asparagus and cook for 2-3 minutes